ruslashev/cdepgraph/README.md

 Start a scan for source files in specified directory.

-The resulting GraphViz (`neato`) code is outputted to `stdout`, so the following way might be preffered:
+The resulting GraphViz (`neato`) code is outputted to `stdout`, so the following way might be preferred:

     $ cdepgraph src/ | neato -T png > out.png